manybrain/m8rdocs/source/indexnew.html.md

 ---
 # Mailinator

-Mailinator is an email system that accepts email for any inbox with no sign-up, login, or account creation involved.
-Whereas most email systems revolve around "account ownership" which is centered on a given inbox (e.g. your_email@gmail.com), Mailinator is centered around entire domains.
+Whereas most email systems are bulit around the concept of "account/inbox ownership", Mailinator is an email system built around "entire domain inbox ownership".
+This allows companies to have instant access to millions of email addresses for system and automation testing of their software.

+Mailinator also provides a "public" domain for personal use where all email addresses (@mailinator.com) are completely public and usable by anyone.

 ## Public Mailinator (all email @mailinator.com)